johngueringer/RDCEP_AoT/README.md

 		object to the AoT object.

 USE
-	The previously mentioned files are not sommand line executable, and are meant to be used within other programs.
+	The previously mentioned files are not command line executable (with the exception of AoT_Demo.py), and are meant to be used within other programs.
 As such, to use the sensor, node, and aot classes they must first be imported into the program.
-	Generally, one would start by instantiating a Node object so that the user has data to work with.
+	Generally, one would start by instantiating a Node object so that the user has data to work with (See AoT_Demo.py for example).